cncf/mentoring/seasonofdocs/README.md

 ### What's the problem?

-The information architecture for [Contour](https://projectcontour.io) needs help.
-Headings focus on functionality rather than user tasks; there’s an abundance of familiar terms overloaded with new definitions; information is organized haphazardly and inconsistently; and the new user experience is confusing, with artificially high barriers to entry.
+The information architecture for [Contour](https://projectcontour.io) needs help:

+- Headings focus on functionality rather than user tasks
+- There’s an abundance of familiar terms overloaded with new definitions
+- Information is organized haphazardly and inconsistently
+- The new user experience is confusing, with artificially high barriers to entry

+Help Project Contour reorganize its documentation around a user's task flow and improve documentation navigability.

 ### How would we measure success?